First Time Skiing or Snowboarding: What to Expect

 - Designed to reduce edge-catching

-Boots and bindings are adjusted to prioritize comfort and safety.
+The rental shop adjusts boots and bindings to prioritise comfort and safety.

-Renting equipment online before you arrive helps ensure:
+Booking your equipment online before arrival also helps ensure:

 - The right sizes are available